MarcusSchoelzel/btpcflogin/README.md

 - `add-login`
   Interactively adds new `pass` login to the config store.

-- `add-origin`
-  Adds new origin of a custom identity provider to config store.
-If at least one origin is maintained, it will queried after the login password has been chosen

 - `t` (target)
   Interactive setting of new target (org and space), by using the current API region and logon token. (see `cf t`)